 As regards issuing and management of payment cards, Bank BGŻ BNP Paribas S.A. partners with such organizations as MasterCard and Visa.
 The card portfolio includes debit, credit and deferred payment cards.
-As at 31 December 2016, the number of cards issued amounted to 1,440.4 thousand and was over 541 thousand more than a year before.
-The reported increase (i.e. mainly credit card retail clients) primarily due to the merger of Bank BGZ BNP Paribas S.A. with Sygma Bank Poland S.A., relates primarily to credit cards retail customers.
+As at 31 December 2016, the number of cards issued amounted to 1,440.4 thousand and was lower by almost 69 thousand than a year before.
+The reported decrease related mainly to credit card retail clients, especially exSygma Bank Polska.